2026 Road to the Kentucky Derby: Euro/Mideast Road to the Kentucky Derby

-The Euro/Mideast Road to the Kentucky Derby is designed on a similar basis to the Japan Road and is intended to provide a place in the Derby starting gate to the top finisher in the series.
+The Euro/Mideast Road to the Kentucky Derby is designed on a similar basis to the Japan Road and is intended to provide a place in the Derby starting gate to the top two finishers in the series.
 If the connections of that horse decline the invitation, their place is offered to the second-place finisher and so on.
 If none of the top four accept, this place in the starting gate reverts to the horses on the main road to the Derby.

 The series consists of ten races – In Europe four events run on the turf in late 2025 when the horses are age two, plus two races run on a synthetic surface in early 2026.
 The last four events are in the Middle East including the Group 2 UAE Derby.